janosh/pymatgen-2-paper/paper/main.typ

 === Data-driven Heuristic Assessment and Machine Learning *@ Janine*

 #pmg is a powerful toolkit that enables large-scale data analysis and machine learning studies in materials science.
-Through its direct interfaces to materials databases such as the Materials Project and via the OPTIMADE interface, researchers can easily retrieve extensive datasets, including machine learning targets, which serve as the foundation for data-driven assessments and the development of machine learning modules.
-When working with other sources like ICSD or MAGNDATA, #pmg’s ability to read (magnetic) Crystallographic Information Files (CIFs) facilitates the creation of large, structured datasets.
+Through its direct interfaces to materials databases (Materials Project API or OPTIMADE API), researchers can easily retrieve extensive datasets, including machine learning targets, which serve as the foundation for data-driven assessments and the development of machine learning models.
+When working with other sources like ICSD or MAGNDATA, #pmg’s ability to read (magnetic) Crystallographic Information Files (CIFs) facilitates the creation of large, structured datasets. #pmg allows simplified filtering by composition or crystal symmetry, depending on requirements.
-Many chemical heuristics—such as those related to stability, synthesizability, defect energetics, and magnetism—rely on accurate determinations of oxidation states and coordination environments, which can both be assessed within #pmg.
+Many chemical heuristics—such as those related to stability, synthesizability, defect energetics, and magnetism—rely on accurate determinations of oxidation states and coordination environments, which can both be assessed within #pmg. #pmg implements several heuristics to determine oxidation states (e.g., based on bond valence sums or simple composition-based guessing methods) and to determine coordination environments (e.g., based on minimum distances or Hoppe's effective coordination numbers)@pan_benchmarking_2021, @waroquiers_chemenv_2020.
 Additionally, #pmg is deeply integrated within matminer, a library that streamlines the generation of popular features for machine learning workflows, further supporting the derivation and validation of heuristics.
 In summary, #pmg provides a framework for materials data handling, feature extraction, and heuristic development, making it an essential tool for modern, data-driven materials informatics.

 === Workflow Packages?